AbdiA3/numbly-cli/README.md

 > Abdi Adem | 2022

-My friends used to play a game so similiar with Wordle, but with numbers, even before Worlde.
+My friends used to play a game so similiar with Wordle, but with numbers, even before Worlde was a thing.
 The idea of the game is 2 players each pick a random 5 digit number, then the game is to guess one another's number.
 For each guess a player makes the opponent gives them some hints, 2 hints to be exact.
 Hints: